-In this exercise we will discuss the last of our elements - framing, people and lines.
-Not to be confused with the framing we use to mount our pictures in.
-No, this is the framing we can use to better compose a photograph.
+This chapter is about the last of our elements - framing, people and lines.
+Framing, that is, not to be confused with the framing we use for mounting our pictures.
+No, this is the framing we might use to better compose a photograph.

 Framing, like over-hanging branches, fence rails, windows, doorways, tunnels, open structures like bridge girders and electricity pylons.
 I suppose, in this case, you are only limited by your own imagination.

-Framing can be beneficial, in that it can also add depth to a scene and can be used as guidelines to direct the eye of the viewer to the centre of interest, but we have to be careful how we use framing, otherwise it can become distracting.
+It can be beneficial, in that it can also add depth to a scene and can be used as guidelines to direct the eye of the viewer to the centre of interest, but we have to be careful how we use framing, otherwise, it can actually become distracting.

 So, when using framing you need to ensure it is only being used as an inconspicuous guideline and does not dominate the scene.

 I don't think there is much more I can add about framing, but as I have a bit of space here, I think I might fill you in on what I mean about using people in composition.

 A lot of photographers use people for one reason or another, but one obvious reason that comes to mind is, if framing can be used to show depth, people can be used to provide a sense of scale.